 Molecular, Cellular and Integrative Physiology

-Journal Editorial Boards (Click on Journal for more information)
+(Click on Journal for editorial board information)

 Areas of Research

-The Molecular Mechanisms involved in the Side Effects of Commonly used Drugs Such as Ibuprofen
+The Molecular Mechanisms Involved in the Side Effects of Commonly Used Drugs Such as Ibuprofen

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are the most commonly used drugs worldwide.
 NSAIDs are used for pain, rheumatoid arthritis, and musculoskeletal disorders.
 The beneficial effects of NSAIDs in relieving pain are well established, and other benefits such as reducing inflammation and anticancer effects are also documented.
 The undesirable side effects of NSAIDs include ulcers, internal bleeding, kidney failure, and increased risk of heart attack and stroke.
 We are interested in what intracellular molecular pathways are involved in causing these side effects and how to prevent them.